FIRSTGROUP PLC - Director Declaration

 Director Declaration

-In accordance with Listing Rule 9.6.14R, FirstGroup plc announces that Non-Executive Director David Robbie has joined the board of DS Smith Plc (DS Smith) as non-executive director with effect from today.
-He will also join the audit, nomination and remuneration committees.
-David will become chair of DS Smith's audit committee at the close of their annual general meeting in September 2019.
+In accordance with Listing Rule 9.6.14R, FirstGroup plc announces that Non-Executive Director Steve Gunning will become Chief Financial Officer of International Consolidated Airlines Group S.A.
+(IAG) following IAG's annual general meeting in June 2019.

 The information below is provided in accordance with the requirements of the Disclosure, Guidance and Transparency Rule (DGTR) 6.2.2AR: